Xavier9981/zed-code-mentor/README.md

 The starting files used by [Xavier K Muneku] in the `Zed-Code-Mentor` folder are:

 - `src` folder which is basically the source folder containing all the files listed below.
-- HTML files like `index.html` and others contained in the `pages` folder which are to be used as base for different page layouts.
+- `html files` like `index.html` and others contained in the `pages` folder which are to be used as base for different page layouts.
 These can be turned into templates that will be used.
 - `css` folder contains three CSS files for styling the pages.
 - `assets` has all the documents, images and logos.
+- Each `html file` has a `script tag` containing some simple `javascript` which keeps the copyright year updated.